Expanding to the Middle East: planning, overview, payment landscape

 • renewable energy.

-Economy & trade
+Economy & trade in the Middle East

 The Gulf states are expected to become a regional hub for several industries, extending to include Eastern Africa, Turkey, Iran, Central Asia, South Asia and Europe.
 The diversification of these states is a long-term trend and will be the consistent thread driving new industries’ development in the region.